Sam152/tracking-poker/README.md

 };
 ```

-For the volume of data produced by a single operator, each partition could grow by some order of magnitude before
+Some of the most interesting insights come from the aggregate of data points spanning the whole dataset.
+For the
-impacting performance.
-Some of the most interesting insights come from data points spanning the whole dataset,
+volume of data produced by a single operator, each partition could grow by some order of magnitude before impacting
-partitioning and querying aggregated statistics is not an infinitely scalable solution, but could be replaced with
+query performance.
+Querying for all data points then aggregating on demand, may eventually prove to not scale, but works
-running counts and averages.
+for the volume of data in the foreseeable future.

 ## Infrastructure